What is a terminal church?

 We often talk about a “call to the ministry,” or “going into full-time ministry.”
 The idea is that someone goes into “church work” as their profession, whether a pastor, teacher, evangelist, etc. The main problem is that it goes against the grain of our text above.
 Who is doing the ministry?
 The layperson or congregants.

 Fruitlessness: teaching to the lowest common denominator

 Have you ever heard any of the following?

 - I preach to the simple.

 - When I preach, I consider the person with the least amount of knowledge.

 - Simple messages are obtainable by more people on Sunday morning.

 You could probably list a few variations yourself.
-Basically, these all mean that Sunday morning sermons are tailored to the least common denominator.
+These all mean that Sunday morning sermons cater to the least common denominator.
 Whatever is the least amount of knowledge held by someone, that is what I aim for in a message.

 This type of preaching and teaching leads to two things: stagnation and fruitlessness.
 The common denominator will stay the common denominator, which in this case is the lowest.
 This type of ministry also results in division.
-When people are not trained in weighty theological truths and the practical application of them, basic theological divisions can grow and fester.
+When people lack training in weighty theological truths and the practical application of them, basic theological divisions can grow and fester.
 Also, the determining factor between obedient and non-obedient Christians shifts to the realm of preference.
-We’ve seen it too often – not liking or avoiding people for the way they present themselves (dress, hairstyles, facial hair, etc.); eating habits (eating with fingers, chews with mouth open, makes loud sounds, doesn’t eat healthily, eats too healthy, etc.); occupation; interests; etc. All the while, the weightier matter of the laws are ignored and broken.
+We’ve seen it too often.
+Not liking or avoiding people for the way they present themselves (dress, hairstyles, facial hair, etc.); eating habits (eating with fingers, chews with mouth open, makes loud sounds, doesn’t eat healthily, eats too healthy, etc.); occupation; interests; etc. All the while, the weightier matter of the Law are ignored and broken.